 Start Advertising on YouTube

 Don’t make YouTube advertising harder than it needs to be.
-It might be a foreign video medium but marketing on this channel is fundamentally the same as Google Adwords or Facebook ads.
+It might be a foreign video medium, but marketing on this channel is fundamentally the same as, Instagram, TikTok, or Facebook ads.

 Need a little help getting started?
 We got you covered.
-Join the waitlist for our upcoming class How to Master YouTube Ads, taught by the one and only Tommie Powers.
+Join our free course, How to Master YouTube Ads, taught by the one and only Tommie Powers.
 We’ll help get your YouTube ads up and running with a healthy ROI in no time.